A couple of months ago, I got a notice that someone liked one of my posts. It happens sometimes. (Why do you look skeptical?)

-On that second question, what if an overzealous Cubs fan who lived to see his team win the World Series asked the Raven that question two weeks ago, and because of the bird’s answer, killed himself?
+On that last question, what if an overzealous Cubs fan who lived to see his team win the World Series asked the Raven that question two weeks ago, and because of the bird’s answer, killed himself?
 That’s crazy, you say.
 No one would kill themselves over their sports team.
 Have you seen sports fans?
 But you see the irony.
 Three weeks ago, it could have appeared to be true.
 But the bird isn’t speaking “the truth.”
 It does not even know how to give positive answers.
 It’s the same with the depressed brain.
 It says things like, “You’re worthless.
 No one loves you.
 There is no god and everyone knows it.
+Everyone’s dishonest.
 You screw up everything.
 God hates you.
-God has abandoned you,” because like the Raven, that’s all it knows how to say.
+God has abandoned you.”
+What does your depressed brain say to you?
+Like the Raven, that’s all it knows how to say.
 So never take your depressed brain to be the ultimate truth.
 You are just as likely to get “the truth” from a Magic 8-Ball.

 One of the most important things I heard someone say when I was at a low point in my life was, Don’t believe your feelings [or thoughts] when you’re depressed.
 Your feelings will tell you God does not love you.
 God has abandoned you.
 You are all alone in this world.
 But God’s word says I will never leave you nor forsake you.
 God so loved you that He gave His only Begotten Son.
 While we were yet sinners [i.e., worthless], Christ died for us.
 That is true no matter what you feel.
 Feelings will change according to circumstances, but God’s word is always true in any circumstance.

 But when the depressed thoughts come, it’s so easy to believe them.
 I don’t know why.
 Maybe it’s because it comes from our own mind, so we automatically assume it’s the truth.
-Our own mind wouldn’t lie to us, right?
+My own mind wouldn’t lie to me, right?
 WRONG!
-It lies to us all the time.
+It lies to you all the time.
 And when it assaults you with dark thoughts like these, you are in a battle like what Paul described in 2 Corinthians 10:4-5.

 (For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds;) Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ (KJV).

 If you’re not a Christian, you don’t read the Bible, that’s fine, but you’ve got to find something, some power and authority and truth that is greater than your own thoughts and feelings.
-And whatever your greater truth is, it must affirm that God is love, or it will fail.
-That is the only saying of my religion I hold to be absolute truth.
-God is love (1Jn 4:8).
+And whatever your greater truth is, it must be based in love, or it will fail.
+That is the only saying of any religion I hold to be absolute truth.
+God (or the higher power) is love (1Jn 4:8).

-But you say, “Which God?
+If you say, “Which God?
 The Christian God?
 The Muslim God?
 The Jewish God?
 Some pagan God?”
-When it comes to recovery, that is the wrong question to ask.
+I say, When it comes to recovery, that is the wrong question to ask.

 As a Christian, Presbyterian to be specific, I would love it if everyone believed in the same God I do.
-But that’s not going to happen.
-History has shown over and over that you cannot force everyone in any society to believe the same way.
+But history has shown over and over you cannot force everyone to believe the same way.
 Any religion can resonate with some people, but there has never been any religion that resonates with everyone.
 In order to live together, we all have to make room for people who come from a belief system or culture that’s different from our own.
 This is one reason I’ve found Alcohlics Anonymous’s 12 Steps to be helpful.
 I can’t name off all the 12 Steps, but I always remember the first three.